PS² Freelands Artist Programme

 Jan McCullough, Michael Hanna, Siân Williams, ZoyanderStreet, Yuen Fong Ling, Lucy Vann, Alison J Carr, Aideen Doran, RosieO’Grady, Tako Taal, Stephanie Mann.

-The first of two exhibitions of works by the first cohort of artists in the Freelands Artist Programme with work by Kelly Best, Michael Hanna, Julie Lovett, Stephanie Mann,Jan McCullough, Rosie O’Grady, Jennifer Taylor, Lucy Vann,Siân Williams.
+The first of two exhibitions at the Freelands Foundation in London with works by the first cohort of artists in the Artist Programme included: Kelly Best, Michael Hanna, Julie Lovett, Stephanie Mann,Jan McCullough, Rosie O’Grady, Jennifer Taylor, Lucy Vann,Siân Williams.

 To go on a virtual tour or to hear more from the curator Edward Ball see.